agabor/docs/_includes/rest/push-notifications.md

 </code></pre>
 </div>

-You can even create relationships between your `Installation` objects and other classes saved on Parse.
+You can even create relationships between your `Installation` objects and other classes saved on MSG.
 To associate an Installation with a particular user, for example, you can use a pointer to the `_User` class on the `Installation`.

 <div class="language-toggle">
 <pre><code class="bash">